General for all classes:

 Wear smooth soles shoes that allow you to pivot on the ball of your foot.

-Please do not wear street shoes to classes at the DDC studios.
+Please do not wear street shoes to classes.

 Please be respectful of other dancers: dress appropriately, be conscious of breath and body odors, and please limit cologne or perfume for those that are sensitive.